Aston Martin DB5

 Oil Sprayer — An oil sprayer is concealed behind the nearside rear light.
 The oil slick severely reduces road traction, allowing Bond to evade pursuers in Goldfinger.
 It’s operated by toggles and switches in the center armrest.

-Smoke Screen — A thick smoke screen fired through the vehicle’s exhaust pipes, reducing visibility for those following.
+Smoke Screen — A thick smoke screen fired through the car’s exhaust pipes, reducing visibility for those following.
 As with the oil slick, 007 uses it in Goldfinger during his escape from Auric Enterprises.

 Bullet-proof Glass — In Goldfinger, the DB5’s windshield is reinforced with bullet-proof glass to withstand the impact of firearms.
 In No Time To Die, the DB5 is equipped with reinforced glass too.